atlas-consulting/therify/packages/lambdas/README.md

 # Therify Lambdas

-This package describes the serverless components of the Therify application
+This package describes the serverless components of the Therify application.

 ## Relevant Materials